ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ### `internalColumnEditor` is completely removed
 The work on this subject started over a month ago in version [v4.6.0](https://github.com/ghiscoding/slickgrid-universal/releases/tag/v4.6.0) to progressively remove `internalColumnEditor` because it was confusing and with this new release, it is now completely removed.
 This mean that the column `editor` property will remain untouch (in previous version the `editor` was moved to `internalColumnEditor` and then overriden with the `editor.model` for SlickGrid to work but that was confusing to the user)... in short, the `internalColumnEditor` is removed and the associated confusion is also gone with it.

 An example of the previous `internalColumnEditor` usage was when you wanted to modify or push a new item to the editor collection array (see below).
-In the past, you could not simply push directly to `collection.editor.collection`, you really had to use the mapping of `collection.internalColumnEditor.collection`... this is thankfully gone, you can now use the same and original `collection.editor.collection` 🎉
+In the past, you could not simply push directly to `collection.editor.collection`, you really had to use the mapped `collection.internalColumnEditor.collection` 😵... this is now thankfully gone, you can now use the same and original `collection.editor.collection` 👍

 For example, previously, to add an item to the editor/filter collection
 ```diff